Many places in the U.S. start to get pretty cold this time of year.

-This time of year, many places in the U.S. are starting to get pretty cold, which means almost everyone is trying to figure out ways to save money on their heating bill.
-Even places like Florida, Texas and other more southern states can get pretty cold once the winter months hit.
+That means trying to figure out ways to save money on the heating bill!
+Even places like Florida, Texas, and other more southern states can get pretty cold once the winter months hit.

 Something that has always fascinated me was the difference in how people from the northern parts of the U.S. view certain temperatures as warmer than people in the southern U.S., even if it’s the same temperature.

-For example, I’m a big fan of Disney World.
-I like to go sometime between November and February so it isn’t so hot.
-In January, Orlando can get decently cold for Florida.
+For example, my Disney World trips are usually sometime between November and February.
+In January, Orlando can get pretty cold for Florida.
 U.S. Climate Data reports that the average low temperature in Orlando for January is right around 50 degrees.

 Being from Chicago, it’s always fun and interesting to see native Floridians bundled up in winter jackets while I’m in shorts and a hoodie in 50-degree weather. 🙂

 The point is, everyone will be cold at some point, and there are plenty of ways to save money on your heating bill.
 Here are nine of them.

 Say goodbye to that first 10 seconds of freezing when climbing into bed.
 Seriously, if you haven’t tried flannel sheets you are missing out!

 With flannel sheets, as soon as you get in bed you are greeted with a coziness like no other.